 While the popularity of cupping has significantly increased in the past recent years, it isn’t a new practice.
 In fact, it was originally used by the ancient Chinese, Egyptian, and Middle Eastern cultures.
 It is an ancient form of alternative medicine that is performed by placing cups on the skin, in order to create suction.

 Today, it is used as a way to relieve pain, promote relaxation, enhance blood flow, and ease inflammation.
-To find out more about how cupping may benefit you, request an appointment at OSR Physical Therapy today.
+To find out more about how cupping may benefit you, click below and request an appointment at OSR today.

-I’m not so sure about cupping – does it really work?
+I’m not so sure about cupping – what is cupping therapy?

 While there are some apprehensions toward cupping, there is real science behind it.
 The suction within the cups creates negative pressure, which helps to increase hydration and blood flow to body tissues, ease up adhesions, and eliminate excess fluids.
 It is a versatile treatment that can be modified for your condition, whether you are in need of deep tissue massage or lymphatic drainage.

 It is important to note that cupping is not a treatment method that will be performed on skin with wounds, infection, burns, or active inflammation.
 It can sometimes create bruises on the skin that can last up to two weeks.
 Bruises typically resolve themselves with time and should not be of concern.

 Why should I choose cupping therapy?